DiegoRaC14/Applied-statistics/README.md

 ## 📋 Overview

-This repository collects a set Collection of regression analysis and inference methods projects This repository was created as a way to learn and understand different concepts that are useful in data science, machine learning, and artificial intelligence (AI).
-It focuses on applying many techniques and methods to solve different real-world problems.
+This repository collects a set Collection of regression analysis and inference methods projects

 These projects include includes codes, visualizations, explanaitions and in some cases, reports.